 - Off-balance sheet arrangements

 - Tax accounting

-- Disclosure of key estimates and accounting policy judgements.
+- Estimates and accounting policy judgements.

-Impacts of new standards
+Impact of new standards

 Most entities will be impacted in some way by the new revenue standard, AASB 15 Revenue from Contracts with Customers, the new financial instruments standard, AASB 9 Financial Instruments and the new leases standard, AASB 16 Leases.
 However, ASIC will also be looking to see disclosure of impacts for:

 - Companies to which the new insurance standard will apply (AASB 17 Insurance Contracts)

 - Accounting policies formulated using the conceptual framework that may change because definitions and recognition criteria in the revised Conceptual Framework for Financial Reporting (applicable from 1 January 2020) have changed.